Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Data Serialization

-\subsection{Data Serialization}
+We employ \shorten{the approach of} virtualchains~\cite{Virtualchain, Blockstack} to efficiently embed \oursystem's access control logic in \blue{an existing global blockchain.} A virtualchain is a fork*-consistent replicated state machine, allowing different applications to run on top of any production blockchain, without breaking the consensus. \oursystem's authorization agent scans the underlying blockchain for the corresponding access permission transactions and maintains the global state in a database that can be queried for permissions of a given stream and principal.

+\section{\blue{Data Serialization}}

-\lsec{data:serialization} \oursystem focuses on time series data with a stream nature, where data records are generated continuously, as depicted in \rfig{datachunking}.
-In \oursystem's data model, a data stream is divided in chunks of predefined time intervals; chunking and batching are common techniques for time series data~\cite{Bolt,time-series-Freedman, chronix, minicrypt}.
-Instead of storing individual data records, we store data chunks, which are an ordered batch of data records of an arbitrary type (i.e., pairs of timestamp/value).
-Although chunking prevents random access at the record level, it results into a positive performance gain for data retrieval since in time series data most queries require access to temporally co-located data~\cite{Bolt, minicrypt}.
+\lsec{section:data:serial} \lsec{data:serialization} In \oursystem's data model, a data stream is divided into chunks of predefined time intervals (\rfig{datachunking}); chunking and batching are common techniques for time-series data~\cite{Bolt,time-series-Freedman, chronix, minicrypt}. \shorten{Instead of storing individual data records, we store data chunks, which are an ordered batch of data records of an arbitrary type (i.e., pairs of timestamp/value).} Although chunking prevents random access at the record level, it results in a positive performance gain for data retrieval as in time-series data most queries require access to temporally co-located data~\cite{Bolt, minicrypt}.
 E.g., data analytic apps work with temporal data records (e.g., all records of a day).